 But I couldn’t just let it rest.

 My baby got hurt and I had to make it better.
-I had to find out what happened in there, at least.
+I had to find out what happened, at least.
 I know the mom and the mom knows Penny.
 There had to be a good explanation.

 I texted the mom that night to hear her side of the story while letting her know how distraught Penny was.
 I also hoped to subtly convey that explicitly un-inviting a 9-year-old to all future parties is kind of a fucked-up thing to do.
 (If you really don’t want her at another party, don’t send an invite.
 You don’t have to be a dick about it a year in advance.)

 Why did you yell at my child?